35percent/11tystarter/src/posts/ombudsman-rejects-affordable-housing-complaint-against-southwark.md

 ### ....weak enforcement actions

-While the Ombudsman does not consider these discrepancies in the number of schemes and social rented units, he does consider how the s106 obligations for affordable housing are enforced.
+While the Ombudsman does not consider these discrepancies in the number of schemes and social rented units, he does consider how the affordable housing obligations are enforced.
 This has a couple of alarming explanations from Southwark's officers, about how affordable housing is secured and retained.
 The first is that *'there were cases where there had been changes between what was originally expected during the planning (sic) and what was finally agreed in section 106 agreements. **It was sometimes difficult to know what changes had occurred....'*** (our emphasis).

 This is wrong and should not be happening.
 There should be no *'change between what was originally expected during planning'* and *'what was was finally agreed in s106 agreements'* and it is the business of Southwark's planning officers to make sure that there is no change.
 When there are changes Southwark's officers should be able to say why there have been changes and ensure that they are only be made through the proper processes.